Kievina/ThreadBare/README.md

 Yes, that's the point of this lab.

 How many times do you have to run ThreadTwoHashMapBroken before you get an exception?
+Just once.

 WHY does it continue and exit with a 0 even after the exception gets thrown?
+Because the Interrupted Exception thrown by the doDBProcessing method is handled??
+Thrown when a thread is waiting, sleeping, or otherwise occupied, and the thread is interrupted, either before or during the activity.